-Tony Awards 2018: Andrew Garfield, Springsteen and more
+Tony Awards 2018: See the complete list of winners

 Joshua Henry, "Rodgers & Hammerstein's Carousel"

-Tony Shalhoub, "The Band's Visit"
+Tony Shalhoub, "The Band's Visit" *WINNER

 Ethan Slater, "SpongeBob SquarePants: The Musical"